 Using the Wrong Light Bulbs Can Cause Fires

 Did you know that light fixtures and lamps have a maximum allowable wattage for light bulbs?
 Using a higher watt bulb than the device allows is another common cause of electrical fires.
 Avoiding this kind of house fire is easy: simply check the light fixture or lamp for the recommended wattage and stick to that size bulb.

 Preventing Electrical Fires in Your Home

 The older your home is, the higher your chances of having outdated or faulty wiring inside your walls.
 An electrical system inspection is a great starting point.
 This visit is a great opportunity for your electrician to identify the areas of your electrical system that are of greatest concern.

 The next steps following the inspection may include upgrading your electrical panel, or rewiring your home.
 What needs to happen will depend on the conditions your electrician finds.
 An electrician should always replace fuse boxes with a state-of-the-art breaker box.
 Inadequate wiring and fixtures have to go to make way for modern materials that meet current building code standards.

-Still wondering what causes an electrical fire in a house?
-Call Arc Angel at 770.889.9243 for the answers you need.
+Are you still wondering what causes an electrical fire in a house?
+Call Arc Angel Electric for the answers you need.